Evryway/evryway.github.io/apps/evrywayscanner/index.md

 #### Getting valid results

-You will need to keep the device still for the texture to be captured.
+You will need to keep the device still for the mesh and texture to be captured.
 Look at the fourth indicator - red means you're moving, green means it should be capturing.

+##### Creating an ADF

 By default, Scanner will try and localise against the newest ADF file on device.
-If it successfully localises, the third indicator will go green.
+If it successfully localises, the third indicator will go green. *you will get much better results if you use an ADF*.

+There's no option to create an ADF inside the app just yet.
+The simplest thing to do is to use Tango Explorer to create a new ADF of the area you're about to scan.
+Scanner will try and load up the most recent ADF to work against.

+#####

-If you can't seem to capture an area, try a different view on it - walk to one side, get closer or further away, etc. the capture region should be about 1-3 metres in front of you.
-Technical details on how to get good results should come soon!
+Mesh chunks only get captured or updated when they are visible to the camera - and that's the whole chunk cube, not just what you see.
+If there's a hole in the mesh that you can't seem to update, or If you can't seem to capture an area, try a different view on it - walk to one side, get closer or further away, etc. the capture region should be about 1-3 metres in front of you.

+The texture on the mesh is currently set to only update if the mesh changes.
+I'll be changing the way this works in a near future update to allow you to retexture an existing chunk even if the mesh is static.

 #### Saving your mesh